 Over the years, I’ve enjoyed creative writing, watercolour painting and making pots, so I know the very real difference that creativity can make to our wellbeing.
 I love being in the great outdoors, but I’m also a history-lover and culture-vulture.
 I enjoy working at Artlift because I believe passionately that the arts should be accessible to everyone from all walks of life.

 I’m a Chartered Marketer (MCIM) and a member of the Chartered Institute of Fundraising.
 I started my career in marketing in book publishing and went on to launch and grow my own art course business for 18 years.
 Since 2007, I’ve been an Associate Lecturer at the University of the West of England where I help undergraduates find their place in the creative economy through a series of workshops.

-  In 2010, my passion for the arts led me to launch the award-winning Cotswold Open Studios for Cirencester.
+In 2010, my passion for the arts led me to launch the award-winning Cotswold Open Studios.
 Over the years, I’ve built up extensive experience in marketing, PR, brand development, communications, fundraising, and events, working with all sorts of organisations, from international development agencies to a professional theatre.

-  I know first-hand the very real difference that creativity and the arts can make in all our lives.
-I really enjoy supporting good causes with my marketing skills and I’m excited to be joining the Artlift team at this pivotal time.
-I’m looking forward to helping Artlift raise its profile and continue to enrich even more lives.
+I know first-hand the real difference that creativity and the arts can make.
+I enjoy supporting good causes with my marketing skills and I’m looking forward to helping Artlift raise its profile and continue to enrich even more lives.